pandas-dev/pandas/doc/source/reference/index.rst

     The ``pandas.core``, ``pandas.compat``, and ``pandas.util`` top-level modules are PRIVATE.
 Stable functionality in such modules is not guaranteed.

+..
+If you update this toctree, also update the manual toctree in the main index.rst.template

 .. toctree::
    :maxdepth: 2